ibm-cloud-docs/speech-to-text/output.md

 > **Note:** The speaker labels feature is beta functionality that is available for US English, Japanese, and Spanish.

 Speaker labels identify which individuals spoke which words in a multi-participant exchange.
 (Labeling who spoke and when is sometimes referred to as *speaker diarization*.)
-You can use the information to develop a person-by-person transcript of an audio stream, such as contact to a call center, Or you can use it to animate an exchange with a conversational robot or avatar.
+You can use the information to develop a person-by-person transcript of an audio stream, such as contact to a call center.
+Or you can use it to animate an exchange with a conversational robot or avatar.
 For best performance, use audio that is at least a minute long.

 Speaker labels are optimized for two-speaker scenarios.
 They work best for telephone conversations that involve two people in an extended exchange.
 They can handle up to six speakers, but more than two speakers can result in variable performance.
 Two-person exchanges are typically conducted over narrowband media, but you can use speaker labels with the following models: